resource-watch/slate/source/includes/tutorial/webdev_mapbox_quickstart/_quickstart_webmap.md

 By using this parameterization data, the URL can be transformed into compliance with Mapbox GL.

-Update the javascript file with the following three functions and am update, a description is located after this code block.
+Update the javascript file with the following three functions and a new version of the `map.on('load')` callback.
+A description is located after this code block.

 <div class="center-column"></div>
 ```javascript